yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 In the Grade Distribution section, select a problem by using its URL.

-   A graph displays a histogram of scores for that problem.
+   A histogram of scores for that problem displays.

 ..  **Question**: (sent to Olga 31 Jan 14) this is a tough UI to use: how do they correlate the codes in this drop-down with actual constructed problems? the copy-and-paste UI on the Student Admin page actually works a little better imo.
 .. **Question**: I'd like to include an image, but need a good example.
 Elina suggested using the edX demo course (I don't have access), and a problem that has multiple possible answers